doclayouttts/DocLayoutTTS-Dataset/README.md

 # DocLayoutTTS-Dataset
-DocLayoutTTS Dataset introduced in paper "DocLayoutTTS: Dataset and Baselines for Layout-informed Document-level Neural Speech Synthesis" in InterSpeech 2022 -- Coming soon
+DocLayoutTTS Dataset introduced in the paper - "DocLayoutTTS: Dataset and Baselines for Layout-informed Document-level Neural Speech Synthesis" in InterSpeech 2022 -- Coming soon